Chapter 11: Fortune Upon a Dam

 Nazuchi frowned before turning his attention back to the direction they were moving.
 There was another hill coming up ahead, but it wasn't as steep-looking as the one they previously ran into.

-Hearing those words, Nazuchi immediately ducked and covered, hoping that a projectile would just miss him.
+Hearing those words, Nazuchi immediately ducked, hoping that a projectile would just miss him.

 Instead, he heard a quack.